hloken/fagdag-cqrs/README.md

 			* Pages - abstraction for a web page, uses AngularBindingAdapter to be less brittle
 			* AngularBindingAdapter - abstractions for Angular model bindings and directives

-Exercise 1 - separate queries and commands for room booking user story
+Exercise 1 - refactoring from CRUD'ish data-model to queries and commands for room booking user story

 Currently room-booking has a unified CRUD'ish data model as can be seen in FagdagCqrs.Backend's Data/Adapters/RoomBookingDataAdapter and Data/Models/RoomBooking.
-Let's split it into separate data models for commands and queries, at the same time moving towards thinking in queries and commands instead of read and writes.
+The goal of this exercise is to split this into separate data models for commands and queries, at the same time moving towards using queries and commands instead of CRUD.

-1. In Data/Adapters, create a folder/namespace "Queries" and a folder/namespace "Commands".
+1. In Data/Adapters, create a folder/namespace "Queries" and a folder/namespace "Commands" - these namespaces will assist in the refactoring work by separating old-style CRUD data-models and new-style CQRS data-models.
-2. Using Resharper, move RoomBookingDataAdapter to the new created Commands namespace and rename it to RoomBookingCommands.
+2. Using Resharper, move RoomBookingDataAdapter to the new created Commands namespace and rename to RoomBookingCommands.
 3. Create a new class "RoomBookingQueries" in the Queries namespace.
-4. Move Read() and ReadAll() methods from RoomBookingCommands to RoomBookingQueries.
+4. Move Read(), ReadAll() and the MapToRoomBooking methods from RoomBookingCommands to RoomBookingQueries.
 5. Get RoomBookingQueries to compile by adding a field _database and constructor that initializes it (similar to RoomBookingCommands).
 6. In BookingModule, add a readonly field for RoomBookingQueries and initialize in a similar way to RoomBookingCommands.
 7. Ensure that calls to Read and ReadAll now call the instance of RoomBookingQueries.